Claiming domain URL versions

 Every version has a different report that can contain different information.

-Making sure you have all of your versions claimed and knowing what your preferred domain is will help you cover all your bases, will keep you well informed, and will give you the broadest toolset available in your search console.
+Making sure you have all versions claimed and knowing what your preferred domain is will help you cover all bases, will keep you well informed, and will give you the broadest toolset available in your search console.

-Google search console is a method to help Google understand your site.
+Google search console has tools to help Google understand your site.
 The best way to help Google do that is to claim all versions of your domain.

 See more of our HTTPS articles